kiwix/kiwix-android/CONTRIBUTING.md

 For an overview of how to make design changes to Kiwix Android, check out [DESIGN.md](https://github.com/kiwix/kiwix-android/edit/develop/DESIGN.md).

+### Adding new string resources

+To add a new string resource see [STRING_RESOURCES.md](https://github.com/kiwix/kiwix-android/edit/develop/STRING_RESOURCES.md).

 ### Building

 The Kiwix app is split into 3 modules